The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Can I use bottled spring water for my golf cart batteries?

 No. Spring water contains dissolved minerals — calcium, magnesium, and bicarbonates — that are specifically marketed as beneficial for drinking but are damaging to battery plates.
-Never use spring water, mineral water, or any flavoured or enhanced water in golf cart batteries.
+Never use spring water, mineral water, or any flavored or enhanced water in golf cart batteries.
 Distilled water only.

 How often should I check the water level in my golf cart batteries?